truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 #### Networking Checks for VMWare

 When installing TrueNAS in a VMWare VM, double check the virtual switch and VMWare port group.
-A misconfigured virtual switch or VMWare port group can cause network connection errors for TrueNAS CORE systems with plugins or jails inside the TrueNAS VM.
+A misconfigured virtual switch or VMWare port group can cause network connection errors for TrueNAS systems with additional applications installed inside the TrueNAS VM.
 Enable **MAC spoofing** and **promiscuous mode** on the switch first, and then the port group the VM is using.

 {{< include file="static/includes/CORE/VirtualMachinesJailNetworking.md.part" markdown="true" >}}